infrahouse/terraform-aws-ecs/README.md

 The module can attach one or more EFS volumes to a container.

-Create the EFS volume with a mount point:
+To do that, create the EFS volume with a mount point:
 ```hcl
 resource "aws_efs_file_system" "my-volume" {
   creation_token = "my-volume"